replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 slug: downloading-and-installing
 id: fyep0ya3ekfg
 type: challenge
-title: Downloading and Installing the Embedded Cluster
+title: Downloading and Installing with the Embedded Cluster Installer
 teaser: |
   Install your application the way your customer will
 notes: